 It will give you the assurance that no one will infringe on your idea and claim it as his or her.
 In the U.S., the United States Patent and Trademark Office (USPTO) officially issues patents, whereas Canadians apply for patents through the Canadian Intellectual Property Office.

 Let’s take the mobile app patent example of Apple Company that sought against Microsoft in the year 1994.
 The company claimed that Microsoft stole its idea of the graphical user interface (GUI) from the former’s Lisa and Macintosh operating systems.
-However, Apple did not acquire a patent for its idea that led it to decide in favor of Microsoft.
+However, Apple did not acquire a patent for its idea which led it to decide in favor of Microsoft.

 Can You Patent an Idea for an App?

 If you want a short answer, then Yes!
 It is possible to patent a mobile application idea because it is one component with different methods of interaction.
-The code of the app can’t be patent as the code itself comes under the category of law covered by copyrights.
+The code of the app can’t be patented as the code itself comes under the category of law covered by copyrights.

 So, it is possible to patent the method or process of the application that it follows to perform a particular action.
-For example, the app’s process that runs on a smartphone or any other device connects to a remote server with data that either store it or processes it to be used on a mobile phone.
+For example, the app’s process that runs on a smartphone or any other device connects to a remote server with data that either stores it or processes it to be used on a mobile phone.
 In short, the application is what that makes your device or smartphone function in a particular manner.

 Additionally, prior to filing an app pattern, it is essential for you to know that your app idea should come under a unique category.
 Obviously, your app idea should not be similar or align with any other app.
 A user with average skill and knowledge should not be able to replicate that same app idea.
-For example, Calculator, Chess are some of the examples of common mobile app ideas.
+For example, Calculator, Chess are some of examples of common mobile app ideas.

 What are The Requirements to Qualify for a Patent?

 Generally, the eligibility is determined to patent a mobile app.
-Here are those 3 key points that qualify your application for patent:
+Here are those 3 key points that qualify your application for a patent: